johnousterhout/aposd-vs-clean-code/README.md

 **UB:**

 Let me tackle the last thing first.
-You suggested that locking the thread, and preforming a critical section should be together in the same method.
+You suggested that locking the thread, and performing a critical section should be together in the same method.
 However, I would be tempted to separate the locking from the critical section.

 ```java
 void concurrentOperation() {